A Fourier analytique approach to Gaussian mixture learning: Introduction

+Many of the earlier approaches to the problem of Gaussian mixture learning were based on local search heuristics, $e.g.$ the EM algorithm and $k$-means heuristics, that resulted in weak performance guarantees.
+There is a very extensive body of work on this question, and it would take a large survey to cover all of it.
+We make a modest attempt at surveying some of the results in this area that are most in line with our results; for more elaborate history on some interesting lines of works, see (for example) \cite{MR2115036}, \cite{MR3385380}, and the references therein.

-Many of the earlier approaches to this learning problem were based on local search heuristics, $e.g.$ the EM algorithm and $k$-means heuristics, that resulted in weak performance guarantees.
-In \cite{sdg1}, Dasgupta presented {the first provably correct algorithm} for learning a mixture of Gaussians, with a common unknown covariance matrix, using only polynomially many (in dimension as well as number of components) samples and computation time, under the assumption that the minimum separation between the centers of component Gaussians is at least $\Omega(\plog(kd)\sqrt d)$.
-In a consequent work, Dasgupta and Schulman (\cite{ds1}) showed a variation of EM to work with minimum separation only $\plog(kd)d^{\frac 14}$, when the components are all spherical.
-Subsequently, many more algorithms (see \cite{MV} and the references therein) with improved sample complexity and/or computational complexity have since been devised, that work on somewhat weaker separation assumption; in particular, the SVD-based algorithm of Vempala and Wang \cite{VempWang} learns a mixture of spherical Gaussians with poly-sized samples and polynomially many steps, under the separation assumption We note that when $k=\Theta(2^d)$, the above separation requirement translates to minimum separation of $\Omega(d^{\frac{3}{4}})$.
-In another line of work, Kalai-Moitra-Valiant \cite{KMV} and Moitra-Valiant \cite{MV}, the question of polynomial learnability of arbitrarily separated mixture of Gaussians (and more general families of distributions have been investigated by Belkin and Sinha in \cite{bs1}).
-It has been established that, for Gaussian mixture with a fixed number of components and the centers having a minimum required separation, there is an algorithm that runs in polynomial time and uses polynomially many samples to learn the parameters of the mixture to any desired accuracy, with arbitrarily high probability.\\
+In \cite{MR1917603}, Dasgupta presented {the first provably correct algorithm} for learning a mixture of Gaussians, with a common unknown covariance matrix, using only polynomially many (in dimension as well as number of components) samples and computation time, under the assumption that the minimum separation between the centers of component Gaussians is at least $\Omega(\polyy\log(kd)\sqrt d)$.
+In a consequent work, \cite{MR2320668} showed a variation of EM to work with minimum separation only $\polyy\log(kd)d^{\frac 14}$, when the components are all spherical.
+Subsequently, many more algorithms (see \cite{MR3024779} and the references therein) with improved sample complexity and/or computational complexity have since been devised, that work on somewhat weaker separation assumption; in particular, the SVD-based algorithm of \cite{MR2059647} learns a mixture of spherical Gaussians with poly-sized samples and polynomially many steps, under the separation assumption Here $\epsilon>0$ denotes the desired $\ell^2$-accuracy to which the centers are learned.
+We note that when $k=\Theta(2^{2^d})$ and $\epsilon=k^{-C_{200}}$ for some constant $C_{200}>0$, the above separation requirement translates to minimum separation much larger than $d^{\frac 12}$ --- this is due to the presence of $\log^{\frac 12}(dk/\epsilon)$, which dominates the rest in the regime $k=\Omega(2^{2^d})$; whereas, when $k=\Theta(2^d)$, the separation requirement is of order $\sqrt d$.
+On the other hand, consideration of Gaussian concentration phenomenon in higher dimension intuitively suggests that minimum separation of order $\sqrt d$ should help in clustering the samples into respective components and therefore, should help in tackling the problem in arbitrary dimension.